 If you shift budgets around during the month

 Budgets don’t exist in a vacuum.
-Usually you’ll have more than 1 budget for an advertiser.
-Simple example: one budget to sell used cars, another to sell new cars.
+Usually, you’ll have more than 1 budget for an advertiser.
+A simple example: one budget to sell used cars, another to sell new cars.
 As the month goes on, used inventory may increase and you may want to allocate a bigger portion of the overall budget to it.
 When you make a budget change in the middle of a month, Google only has to credit back any amounts above twice the daily budget.
 While it is unlikely to happen, there can now be a scenario where after 15 days, your true monthly budget target is depleted because Google charged you double the daily budget every day.

 I say this is unlikely to happen because Google would only try to do this if it expected no searches to happen for your keywords in the second half of the month.
 I expect that most of the time Google will try to spend the equivalent of a weekly budget in any week so you might see some expensive days in a week, but they’d be balanced out by lower days that same week.